By Maliha Khan

 My first memory of a sari is from the time my nani’s older sister who we call babu-wali nani, owing to the fact that she refers to us kids as babu, came to visit us when I was about five.
 She is a short, lean woman, about 4 feet and 8 inches.
 Her cotton saris, soft as mulmul draped her petite lean figure beautifully creating soft waves through the fabric.
 Even after moving to Pakistan after the partition, she is the only woman in my family who continued to wear a sari every day.

-Both my mother and father’s families originally hail from a town in India called Bihar and lived in East Pakistan for several years before finally coming to Karachi.
+Both my mother and father’s families originally hail from Bihar in India and lived in East Pakistan for several years before finally coming to Karachi.
 While I have seen pictures of my nani wearing a sari, I can’t recall ever seeing her wearing one.
 I learned from ammi that nani used to wear saris everyday, even after coming to Pakistan up until I was born.
 I do remember my dadi wearing saris though even after I was born well into my early teens.
 After that, for some reason she stopped wearing them too and started wearing shalwar-kameez instead.
 My mother, on the other hand, only wore saris at close family weddings, and that too she stopped once she gained some weight in the past decade or so.
 When I asked her about it, she told me that it was difficult to carry a sari when my brothers and I were toddlers and shalwar kameez was much more comfortable to wear at weddings after she had us.
 Despite that, for some reason, we both knew she would wear a sari at my wedding reception and she did.

 Through the women in my family, I came to know about the different types of saris, each with its own unique fabric and design.
 From babu-wali nani, I learned about the effervescent cotton saris which, when new, can be crisp yet malleable and when washed and worn over time, can soften like pure mulmul.
 From nani and dadi, I came to appreciate georgette saris – plain cream and gold ones through nani and printed ones through dadi.
 From ammi, I found out about the ‘fancy’ saris which were worn at weddings and were, as Saba Imtiaz writes, “a customary part of a bride’s trousseau” – both bari as well as jahez.